 I loved the way in which Kincheloe turnt a phrase, using words not oft found in historical fiction as her novel is a good primer of words that are wicked to say aloud and used in descriptive narratives such as this one!
 The phrases themselves are a delight for readers who love words as much as wordsmiths, which Kincheloe definitely excels at including whilst giving Anna Blanc a crafty choice of words to express her emotional duress!
 She also found a clever way to include Anna’s religious background by having her talk to the Saints when a mood or a moment fitted the hour; it was quite an interesting way to thread faith inside a mainstream novel and I liked the author’s candor.

--quoted from my review of The Secret Life of Anna Blanc
+The Secret Life of Anna Blanc [audiobook]

 Places to find the book:

-on 14th November, 2017
+on 14th November, 2016

-Available Formats: Trade Paperback, Ebook and Audiobook
+Available Formats: Paperback, Ebook and Audiobook

 Reading this book contributed to these challenges:

-- 2018 Historical Fiction Reading Challenge
+- 2017 Historical Fiction Reading Challenge